wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/2-understand-task-panes-content-add-ins.md

 *Task pane add-in*

-In newer versions of Word, Excel, and PowerPoint, you can also configure the task pane to be displayed automatically when a user opens a document.
+In newer versions of Word, Excel, and PowerPoint, you can also configure the task pane to be displayed automatically when a user opens a file.
 The user will need to have your add-in installed first to activate this behavior.

 ### Key configuration